Ap3lsin4k/bunch-of-resolved-problems/README.md

 ## My story

 Since childhood I loved Math.
 I started programming in 2016.
-By the end of the school I have learned all topics they teach in Universities.
+By the end of the lyceum I have learned all topics they teach in Universities.

 ## Tech side
 Description: http://codeforces.com/problemset

-The repository contain somewhat like 15% of all the 'problems' I have ever resolved.
+The repository contain only one sixths of all the 'problems' I have ever resolved.

 ## Why?
 I just found it today, and thought it would be cool to share :)